-A hernia is tissue that has pushed through the abdominal wall.
+An abdominal hernia occurs when soft tissue has pushed through the abdominal wall.
 A ventral hernia is a hernia that develops in the front of the abdomen.
-Types of ventral hernias include: Incisional hernia—develops along a previous surgical incisionEpigastric hernia—develops along the upper abdominal wall below the chestSpigelian hernia—rare and develops along the side of the abdominal wall
+Types of ventral hernias include: Incisional hernia—develops along a previous surgical incisionEpigastric hernia—develops along the upper abdominal wall below the chestSpigelian hernia—develops along the side of the abdominal wall (rare)

 Copyright © Nucleus Medical Media, Inc.

 The abdominal wall covers the front of the body from the ribs to the pelvis.
 It normally keeps abdominal tissue in place.
 When this wall tears or weakens, tissue pushes out.
 This creates a hernia.
 The tissue pushed through can be loops of intestine, fat, or other tissue.
 The weakness may be caused by: Increased abdominal pressureSurgery or injury to abdomen

 Weak spots may be present at birth.
 Others may develop later in life from general weakness, injury, or from surgery.

 Factors that may increase your risk for ventral hernia include: Heavy liftingCoughingStraining during bowel movementsExcess body weightPrevious abdominal surgerySurgical wound infectionPregnancy

 Hernias produce a bulge under the skin.
 It may not cause any other symptoms.
 Sometimes you may notice pain that increases during the day.
 Activities that may cause pain include: CoughingStraining during bowel movements or urinationHeavy liftingSitting or standing for long periods of time